LLM-Integrity-Guard/JailMine/README.md

 --JUDGE_PATH     # The local path of the judge model.
 We recommand Llama-Guard-2-8b as the judge model.
 # Please modify these paths to our own paths
 --device         # The device you want to use when reproducing.
 --n_devices      # The number of devices you want to use.
-If n_devices > 1, "device" will be abandoned.
+If --n_devices > 1, --device will be deprecated.
 --question_path  # The local path of the question set.
 --N              # The number of manipulation you want to make.
 Default is 2000.
 --m              # The length of manipulation after the first k manipulation.
 Default is 5.